 - At the 100-level 4 credits in at least three of the following areas: Theatrical performance, choreography, dramaturgical research, directing, stage and production management, performance technology, and performance crew

 - Two credits of THD 205 - Dance Ensemble plus two 100-level credits in other areas.

 A maximum of 4 credits in Independent Projects (THD-397, THD-499) may be applied to the 36-credit major.

-To be considered for honors in theatre, graduating seniors, in addition to meeting the College’s general requirements for honors, must demonstrate an underlying commitment to the discipline above and beyond simple completion of the classes for the major.
+To be considered for honors in theatre and dance, graduating seniors, in addition to meeting the College’s general requirements for honors, must demonstrate an underlying commitment to the discipline above and beyond simple completion of the classes for the major.
 This commitment is evidenced by excellent performance in class, sustained activity in department productions, and an Independent Project (such as a MAP 499).

 Theatre and Dance Courses